churn82/rendezvous0408/content/blog/helloworld/index.md

 This is my very first post on my new blog!

-Recently, I moved to Seoul from Toronto and started to attend a bootcamp style class.
+Recently, I started studying web-programming in a class.

 It feels little overwhelmed with all of the programming languages and the depth of them.